What is Reverse Factoring (Supply Chain Financing)?

 What is Reverse Factoring?

-Commonly referred to as supply chain financing, reverse factoring is a buyer-led Fintech solution in which a financial institution finances invoices for suppliers at discounted rates and offers the short-term buyer credit against the invoice.
+Reverse factoring is a buyer-led Fintech solution in which a financial institution finances invoices for suppliers at discounted rates and offers short-term buyer credit against the invoice.
+This reverse process of factoring is also called supply chain finance or supplier finance.

 How Reverse Factoring Works